single-spa/import-map-deployer/README.md

 1. The import-map-deployer's web server is only exposed within your VPC.
 2. Your CI runners should either be within the VPC or tunnel into it when calling the import-map-deployer.
 3. The import-map-deployer has HTTP basic authentication enabled, and only the CI runners know the username and password.
-4. You have configured `urlSafeList` with a list of URL prefixes that are trusted.
-Any attempts to modify the state of production
+4. You have configured `urlSafeList` with a list of URL prefixes that are trusted in your import map.
+Any attempts to modify the state of production so that your import map downloads from other URLs will be rejected.

 ### Secure alternative